AguaClara/HFFVFDC/Manual.md

 $$Q_{OneHole}= \pi_{vc}\cdot A_{hole}\cdot \sqrt {2gh}$$
 $$NumberHoles= Q_{Plant}/Q_{OneHole} $$

 The team decided to standardize the spacing between each row of holes to be four times the diameter of the holes.
-The number of rows is then found by dividing the active length by the row spacing and rounding down to the nearest integer.
-The approximate number of holes per row is then found by dividing the number of holes by number of rows and rounding down to the nearest integer.
-The remaining holes that were left out because of rounding down are then distributed into the rows one hole and one row at a time, starting with the top row, until there are no more extra holes remaining.
+This allows many rows to fit on the slider pipe while also preventing the holes to be drilled too close together.
+The number of rows is then found by dividing the active length by the row spacing and rounding down.
+The approximate number of holes per row is found by dividing the total number of holes by the total number of rows and rounding down.
+The remaining holes are then distributed into the rows one hole and one row at a time, starting with the top row, until there are no more extra holes remaining.
 $$Spacing_{Row}=4\cdot D_{Hole}$$
 $$NumberRows= floor(Length_{Active}/Spacing_{Row})$$
 $$HolesPerRow= floor(NumberHoles/NumberRows)$$
 $$RemainingHoles=NumberHoles- NumberHolesPerRow\cdot NumberRows$$

 If the flow rate is small enough that the number of holes needed is less than the number of rows, then the row spacing is no longer four times the hole diameter.
-Instead, the active length is divided by the number of holes and this is the new row spacing and there is one hole per row so that the holes span the entire active length.
+Instead, the active length is divided by the number of holes to find the new row spacing.
+There is then only one hole per row so the holes span the entire active length.
 $$Spacing_{Row}= Length_{Active}/NumberHoles $$
 ####Rate of Leakage